The information on this page applies to SDA provider. If you are an SDA resident, view Changes to the law - information for residents.

 There are three types of residency agreements available for SDA.

-By 1 January 2020, you and the resident must do one of the following:
+You and the resident must do one of the following:

 Each type of agreement has a matching information statement that explains it and outlines both your and the resident’s rights and responsibilities.